differentialprivacy/differentialprivacy/_posts/2021-06-03-fitness-for-use-letter.md

 The BISG prediction is not about the individual, it does not accompany her as she relocates from one neighborhood to another, it is a statistical relationship between name, geography, and ethnicity.
 It is not a privacy compromise, it is science.

 Signed:
+* Mark Bun, Assistant Professor of Computer Science, Boston University
+* Damien Desfontaines, Privacy Engineer, Google
 * Cynthia Dwork, Professor of Computer Science, Harvard University
-* Damien Desfontaines, Privacy Engineer, Google
+* Moni Naor, Professor of Computer Science and Applied Mathematics, Weizmann Institute of Science
 * Kobbi Nissim, Professor of Computer Science, Georgetown University
 * Aaron Roth, Professor of Computer and Information Science, University of Pennsylvania
+* Adam Smith, Professor of Computer Science, Boston University
 * Thomas Steinke, Research Scientist, Google
-* Adam Smith, Professor of Computer Science, Boston University
 * Jonathan Ullman, Assistant Professor of Computer Science, Northeastern University
 * Salil Vadhan, Professor of Computer Science and Applied Mathematics, Harvard University
-* Mark Bun, Assistant Professor of Computer Science, Boston University

 Please contact Cynthia Dwork for contact information for authors happy to speak about this on the record.